Genomon-Project/paplot-doc/data_signature.rst

   | The number of bases should be three or five.
   | The number of contexts for each substitution pattern should be identical (16 and 256 when the numbers of bases are three and five, respectively).

-As the number of bases is three in the above example data, probability values for the 16 contexts should be enumerated in the following order:
+As the number of bases is three in the above example data, probability values for the 16 contexts should be put down in the following order:

 ::

   ANA,ANC,ANG,ANT,CNA,CNA,CNG,CNT,GNA,GNC,GNG,GNT,TNA,TNA,TNG,TNT

-When `base = 5`, the 256 context values should be enumerated in the following order:
+When `base = 5`, the 256 context values should be put down in the following order:

 ::